cfclrk/markdown-xwidget/README.md

 ### Update GitHub CSS

 > **Note**
-> This is still a more involved process that I haven't automated.
-I'm hoping
+> I haven't automated this because I'm hoping find somewhere else to obtain
-> find somewhere else to obtain these CSS files.
-Someone else _must_ create and
+> these CSS files.
+Someone else _must_ create and maintain files like these!
+I
-> maintain files like these!
-I just haven't found them.
+> just haven't found them.

-The github CSS files in the [resources/github_css][5] directory are slightly modified versions of what can be generated from the [github-markdown-css][6] project.
+The github CSS files in the [resources/github_css][6] directory are slightly modified versions of what can be generated from the [github-markdown-css][7] project.
 To generate the CSS, run the `gen_github_css.js` script for every
 theme: